th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/communication.md

 </center>

 ## The check1 service for gRPC
-Check1 receives several requests by gRPC and its responses are defined below
+**check1** receives several requests by gRPC and its responses are defined below.

 ```protobuf
     service Check1 {